MCT-master/mct-master.github.io/_posts/2020-10-16-alena-oscHook-oscRouter.md

 ### Scaling

 For a smoother control of the parameters' values, I changed the scaling manually for each effect.
 Below it's a screenshot of my final __OSCRouter__ settings.

 ![OSCRouter Final](/assets/image/2020_10_16_alena_osc_final.jpg)

 ## Performance demo + (time axis sheet)

+__Important note!__ After scaling the parameters, try to keep the exact same light conditions before recording or working on it again.
+You might notice that the scalling is totally off if you scale the parameters in the middle of the day, near a window, and then record a demo at midnight with only a lamp for light (as it was my case).

 [Here](https://drive.google.com/file/d/1HPjX4_uwv2OOuDzTGMNiSalQZszaIugw/view?usp=sharing) is the video of the final performance.
 On the front camera view you can see the way I'm moving the phone to control the parameters' values.
 In __Reaper__ you can notice the effects' windows and how the bars are moving based on the phone's movements.